The Lloyd Martin Travelling Scholarship for Emerging Arts Leaders

 Previous winners

-In 2019 the Scholarship was awarded to Laura Matarese, Sydney Opera House’s Heritage Manager who will travel to Europe to investigate how other cultural institutions and world heritage sites implement heritage management plans to conserve their buildings and functions for future generations to enjoy.
+Laura Matarese, Sydney Opera House’s Heritage Manager, travelled to Europe to investigate how cultural institutions and world heritage sites implemented heritage management plans to conserve their buildings and functions for future generations.

-In 2018 the Scholarship was awarded to Zoe Hogan, Sydney Theatre Company’s Education & Community Programs Manager who will travel to Europe to explore how artists and arts companies are utilising drama to support refugees and people seeking asylum.
+Zoe Hogan, Sydney Theatre Company’s Education & Community Programs Manager, travelled to Europe and the UK to explore how artists and arts companies use drama to support refugees and people seeking asylum.

-In 2017 the Scholarship was awarded to Tim Graham, Sydney Opera House’s Renewal Stakeholder Coordinator who embarked on a study tour to Europe and the US to investigate how performing arts and cultural institutions have managed the challenges of major building projects.
+Tim Graham, Sydney Opera House’s Renewal Stakeholder Coordinator, toured Europe and the US to investigate how performing arts and cultural institutions have managed the challenges of major building projects.